Meridian campaign: Destruction of Meridian

 Sherman's army reached Meridian on February 14, 1864.
 Still unaware of Smith's defeat at West Point and the one to come at Okolona, Sherman decided to continue waiting for Smith in Meridian until the morning of February 20, when he gave up and returned to Vicksburg.
 While he and his army were waiting, Sherman ordered his troops "to wipe the appointed meeting place off the map" by destroying the railroads and burning much of the area to the ground.
 Sherman's troops destroyed 115 mi of railroad, 61 bridges, 6075 ft of trestle work, 20 locomotives, 28 cars, and 3 steam sawmills.
 After the troops departed, inhabitants of the city were without food for some days, but the soldiers had not directly inflicted any personal injuries during the attack.
 After the destruction of the economic and military infrastructure of Meridian, Sherman is reported to have said, "Meridian with its depots, store-houses, arsenal, hospitals, offices, hotels, and cantonments no longer exists."

+Conversely, Polk reported to President Davis that "the vigorous action of my cavalry under General Lee kept [Sherman] so closed up that he could not spread out and forage.
+As an evidence of this, a drove of hogs of mine was on the way east and pursued a route within 6 miles on an average of his line of march without molestation and have arrived safely.
+He was deprived entirely of the rolling stock of all the roads between the Pearl and Tombigbee Rivers, as well as of the use of all the valuable stores which had been accumulated at depots on those roads...
+I have already taken measures to have all the roads broken up by him rebuilt, and shall press that work vigorously.
+The amount of road destroyed by him may be in all about 50 miles, extending out on the four roads from Meridian as a center."
+Polk's work crews repaired the damage to the railroad by March 24, 1864.
+The Memphis Daily Appeal wrote: "We think the repairing of the Mobile and Ohio road will compare with Yankee Enterprise."